kdave/btrfs-progs/Documentation/dev/Development-notes.rst

    -  control flow of the function is changed due to error handling and it leads to *never-happens* errors like ``EUCLEAN``, ``EIO``
+   -  rare events that are usually followed by an error message (``btrfs_err`` etc, or ``DEBUG_WARN``)
+   -  consistency, even for staticly predictable conditions like "pointers are are almost always not NULL" that are done by compiler

 Output
 ^^^^^^